acchandl/PortfolioInAngular/README.md

-My porfolio wriiten in AngularJS and Vue
+My porfolio written in AngularJS and Vue